KimInsub/stprf/README.md

 - Vistasoft [Link](https://example.com)

-## Demo
+## pRF models

-To generate and solve spatiotemporal pRF, there are three pRF models currently implemented:
+We implemented two spatiotemporal pRF models

-- Spatial (Dumoulin & Wandell, 2008)
 - Delayed Normalization spatiotemporal (DN-ST)
 - Compressive spatiotemporal (CST)

+Spatial pRF
+- Spatial (Dumoulin & Wandell, 2008)

+## Demo

 ### Synthetic timecourse generation
-It takes stimulus information and a JSON file as input and generates synthetic timecourses for the three different pRF models (spatial, DN-ST, and CST).
+The software takes stimulus information and a JSON file as input and generates synthetic timecourses for the three different pRF models: `spatial`, `DN-ST`, and `CST`.

 ### Solve pRF models
 Solve the parameters for each model.
 Synthetic timecourses generated for each model are solved by the same model.